 Producer acknowledges that Hull 2017 wishes to use the Production name, images of relevant venues, images and footage relating to the Production, approved images and biographies of artists participating in the Production (the “Materials”) for marketing and promotion of the Production and UK City of Culture and shall provide the Materials to Hull 2017 for such usage.
 These Materials must be supplied by the Producer and any use, abridged or altered in any way must be agreed by bother parties ahead of use.

-Producer grants Hull 2017 a non-exclusive, fully paid up, royalty free, irrevocable, perpetual, worldwide licence to use, copy, reproduce and modify the Materials for the purposes of marketing and promotion of UK City of Culture and represents and warrants to Hull 2017 that the use of the Materials by Hull 2017 as contemplated in this Agreement shall not infringe any pre-existing rights of any third party.
+Subject to clause 6.1 above, Producer grants Hull 2017 a non-exclusive, fully paid up, royalty free, irrevocable, perpetual, worldwide licence to use, copy, reproduce and modify the Materials for the purposes of marketing and promotion of UK City of Culture and represents and warrants to Hull 2017 that the use of the Materials by Hull 2017 as contemplated in this Agreement shall not infringe any pre-existing rights of any third party.

 The Producer agrees (i) that the following line credits shall be included in all marketing, promotional and publicity materials relating to the Production and (ii) to ensure that such line credits are used by third parties in any marketing or promotional materials of this and all subsequent presentations of the Production, in each case ensuring such credit is (i) equal in size and position with all other producer credits and (ii) accompanied by the Hull 2017 Mark: